AvePoint/cloud-governance-client/README.md

 <br/><br/>
 ## About Cloud Governance

-[AvePoint Cloud Governance](https://www.avepointonlineservices.com) is an industry leading business automation SAAS platform which focus on the automation of Microsoft Office 365 platform.
+[AvePoint Cloud Governance](https://www.avepointonlineservices.com) is an industry leading business automation SAAS platform which focuses on the automation of Microsoft Office 365 platform.
 Over the past few years, a lot of big enterprises in the world integrated their key business solutions with Cloud Governance platform.
-In order to help the entities easily go though the integration process, we launched the this  project to demostrate the coding details.
+In order to help the entities easily go through the integration process, we launched this  project to demonstrate the coding details.